mmiche/posterSML/Q&A.md

 Savitz, D. A., & Forastiere, F. (2021).
 Do pooled estimates from meta-analyses of observational epidemiology studies contribute to causal inference?. *Occupational and environmental medicine, 78(9)*, 621-622.

 Stigler, S. M. (2007).
 The epic story of maximum likelihood. *Statistical Science*, 598-620.

+## What is (hyperparameter) tuning in SML?
+First, tuning.
+What is it?
+Tuning = A human being actively uses at least one of a number of options that a piece of machinery provides, in order for that piece of machinery to produce a better final result, compared to not having actively used the provided option(s).
+An everyday example is a digital camera (piece of machinery).
+To get a good final result (nice picture) when it is dark, the user actively uses the night mode of the camera (= several particular parameters, which are preset in the camera's software, are collectively selected by the photographer; note that these parameters are set very differently in the daylight mode).
+The point is, the user selects either a collection of parameters (or just a single parameter) of that piece of machinery, dependent on the current circumstance (e.g., night, darkness), a) in order to get as good as possible a final result, and b) BEFORE that piece of machinery is going to do its actual business (produce the picture; final result).
+This last point emphasizes that 'hyperparameters' are never 'obtained' or 'estimated' by a data model (= piece of machinery).
+They are actively selected by the researcher, BEFORE the data model starts to compute the estimations, e.g., regression weights and intercept.

+Beware: Confusion may be caused by terminology.
+Hyperparameters sound similar to model parameters.
+They are very different things, see explanation above.

+Recommended reading on hyperparamters:

+Bischl, B., Binder, M., Lang, M., Pielok, T., Richter, J., Coors, S., ... & Lindauer, M. (2021).
+Hyperparameter optimization: Foundations, algorithms, best practices, and open challenges.
+Wiley Interdisciplinary Reviews: Data Mining and Knowledge Discovery, e1484.